So you’re looking for an income protection calculator are you?

 The longer the deferred period, the lower the premium.

-So if you choose a 4 week deferred period, your policy pays out after 4 weeks absence from work.
+So if you choose a 4-week deferred period, your policy pays out after four weeks of absence from work.

-That may seem a long time to wait…but what if I told you the average length someone is out on claim is 4 years.
+That may seem a long time to wait…but what if I told you the average length someone is out on claim is four years.

 I’m sure you could somehow muddle through without an income for 26 weeks.